Garden waste collections FAQs

 What do I do if my garden waste bin is stolen?

-Contact us at Highways and Streetscene and we will arrange a replacement.
+Fill in our replacement bin form or contact us and we will arrange a replacement.
 There is a charge of £20 for replacement garden waste bins.
 This contributes towards the cost of the purchase of the replacement bin, the administration and the delivery of the bin.
-A wheeled bin which is lost/ stolen for a second time within a rolling calendar year will be provided free of charge.
+A wheeled bin which is lost/stolen for a second time within a rolling calendar year will be provided free of charge.

 What can I put in my garden waste bin?